monsonite/TICK/README.md

 A minimalist 8-bit "TTL" microcomputer based on a bit-serial ALU.

-TICK is a variation of my MITE bit serial machine.
+TICK is a variation of THE 16-bit MITE, bit serial machine.

+The Accumulator and RAM bus have been truncated to 8-bits.
+However the Program Counter and the B-Register remain at 16-bits wide.

 MITE provided the test bed for the discrete logic and bit-serial ALU.